Sanctana/Web-Exploration/README.md

-# my.html_progress
+# my.html_journey
-A collection of practice files documenting my journey learning HTML.
+This space is dedicated to documenting my journey as I learn HTML.

+you'll find: practice files, exercises, and projects :)